Introduction to Reflection in Illustrator

 Step 3: Go to the edit menu and click on the copy command.

-Step 4: Next, click on Paste in Place Command.
+Step 4: Next, click on the Paste in Place command.

 Step 5: Next, bring the copied text downwards.
 As shown in the figure below.

 Step 6: Now, use the selection tool and invert the text, as shown in the figure below.

 Step 7: Go to the windows option and use the Transparency function.

 Step 8: Click on the Opacity option and reduce the same to 50% opacity.
 As shown in the figure below.

 Step 9: A reflection effect is created using this simple method.
 Although, the result is not exactly what we desire.
 But, still, it can be used for fast and quick effects.